mitotic/otrace/docs/GettingStarted.rst

 One of the allowed actions in the ``trace -a <action> -c <condition> ...`` command is ``tag``.
-The tag action adds a special attribute to the ``self`` object if the trace condition is met at the time a function returns.
+The tag action adds a special attribute to the ``self`` object if the trace condition is met *at the time a function returns*.
 The tag attribute is just a string, usually the object's ``id``, but can also be the current time or some other string.
 The presence of tagged arguments can be specified as a trace condition for subsequent tracing of a function, using the ``-c tagged[<argname>]``